uloulou/cse15l-lab-reports/cse-15l-lab1-report.md

 Many CSE courses use course-specific accounts.
 It is similar to the account that you might get in future jobs on other systems.
 This section shows how to use VS code terminal to connect to a remote computer over the Internet to work there.

-For Windows, you would need to install `git`
+For Windows, you would need to install `git`with orange